henry-gatech/starter-hugo-academic/content/post/10-23-2021-invited-talks-at-informs-2021/index.md

 ---
 It has been a great opportunity for me to have given two invited talks at 2021 INFORMS annual meeting over the past few days.

-At the invited talk at the QSR Annual workshop I discussed our work on uncertainty quantification for low-rank matrix completion.
+At the invited talk at the 1st INFORMS Workshop on Quality, Statistics & Reliability, I discussed our work on uncertainty quantification for low-rank matrix completion.

 At the invited talk at the session for Machine Learning for Spatio-temporal Data Modeling and Analysis, I talked about our work on Adversarial Anomaly Detection For Marked Spatio-Temporal Data.